guy-shemesh-weiz/python-course-assignments/day02/README.md

 6. wrote error that I got when manually tested the program
 7. "please make sure that the codebase is written with high standard"
 8. "please add more tests"

+### HW3

+1. Moved to use pint in order for the buisness logic